 The legal status of Unmanned systems afloat is under active consideration at the IMO and amongst Classification Societies worldwide.
 Ar Robosys, we understand the importance of developing autonomous software that is utterly reliable, completely predictable and, above all, seamanlike.
 We are committed to working with clients and regulators alike to bring this exciting new technology into common usage across the world’s oceans.

 The story so far…

 Aditya and Keith joined the pioneering US-based USV company 5G Marine International in 2001 and were closely involved in the development and construction of a series of Unmanned, fully automated surface vessels, primarily for the US Government.
 In 2012, they joined forces with the Abu Dhabi-based boatbuilders Al Seer Marine to help establish a viable Middle Eastern USV manufacturing industry.
 Aditya founded Robosys during that time and the company has continued to grow.
 Initially focused on smaller craft up to 12m LOA which use high end digital sensors, fuel efficient powerplants and planing hulls to deliver a coastal waters capability aimed primarily at surveillance and low level constabulary tasks, today Robosys are increasingly involved with the offshore market.
-Here, the company is concentrating on supporting lean-manned ships by employing Voyager 100 software to carry out basic navigation and collision avoidance tasks, freeing up the crew to conduct other business.
+In 2019 the british company, Robosys Automation Limited was formed, and Richard Farrington joined the team as principal maritime advisor and Chief Operating Officer.
+Today, alongside the core ‘unmanned’ technologies, the company is concentrating on supporting lean-manned ships by employing Voyager 100 software to carry out basic navigation and collision avoidance tasks, freeing up the crew to conduct other business.